-Even if you have not been diagnosed with seasonal affective disorder, this summer presents unique challenges that could cause depressive symptoms.
-With the COVID-19 pandemic, many summer plans are a lot different this year.
-Summer, in normal conditions, is often a time when we must adjust to a new daily routine.
+Even if you have not been diagnosed with seasonal affective disorder, summertime after a difficult event can present unique challenges that could cause depressive symptoms.
 Children are typically out of school for the summer and families have to adjust to different activities, mealtimes and sleeping patterns.
 Many families take on the responsibility of making plans for summer holidays and vacations.
-With social distancing restrictions, those routines will look quite different for families this year.
-For families who look forward to common summer activities, this season comes with the mourning of yesteryear.
-This is completely normal.
-In a lot of ways, we are still learning how to adjust in a pandemic.
-It is normal to feel sad, angry and frustrated about this new way of life.
-When those feelings last for days at a time and you feel like you can’t manage your moods, it is important to determine if you are experiencing depression.
-Here are a few depression symptoms to be aware of during this summer pandemic:
+When negative feeling last for days at a time and you feel like you can’t manage your moods, it is important to determine if you are experiencing depression.
+Here are a few depression symptoms to be aware of during this summer.

-This summer will present the challenge of not being able to do a lot of the activities we enjoy.
-If we are lucky, we may be able to find safer alternatives to participate in our hobbies and interests.
 If you find that you are not interested in doing anything at all, this may be a sign of depression.
-This symptom also coincides with the previous symptom of hopelessness.
+This symptom also coincides with the symptom of hopelessness.
 When you feel hopeless, you often don’t want to engage in any activities that can bring you pleasure.

 Summertime is often a season of being on the go.
 With warmer weather, individuals take the opportunity to get outside and participate in activities like swimming, walking or playing sports.
-With social distancing restrictions, some of these activities are not feasible.
-A lot more time may be spent in doors.
+But in general, we have had to spend a lot more time indoors over the last few years.
 Though our normal energy levels may be down due to our environments, it’s important to notice if you are sleeping excessively or if you do not have energy to do simple tasks.
 If so, you may be experiencing depression.
-Despite social distancing restrictions, try to find ways to stay mentally and physically active.
+Try to find ways to stay mentally and physically active.
 If you find that your lack of motivation is severely impairing your activity levels, talk to a mental health professional about depression.

 April Cox is a permanency specialist II at Professional Family Care Services in Johnstown, Pennsylvania.
 She is passionate about the mental health of individuals and families and prides her work on providing practical ways to promote mental health wellness.
-April has a BA in sociology and has worked as a therapeutic staff support, family-based counselor, and drug and alcohol counselor before transitioning to child welfare, where she helps foster children and foster families process past traumas.
+April received her bachelor’s in sociology and has worked as a therapeutic staff support, family-based counselor and drug and alcohol counselor before transitioning to child welfare, where she helps foster children and foster families process past traumas.
 April is passionate about the arts and spends her evenings teaching dance classes to all ages.